OpenTermsArchive/engine/MIGRATING.md

 ## 2021-11-25 Externalize services declarations

-Services declarations as now its [own repository](https://github.com/OpenTermsArchive/services-all).
+Services declarations are now declared in their [own repository](https://github.com/OpenTermsArchive/services-all).

-You now have to clone this repository on your own to use all already defined services declaration on your local
+In order to use all the defined services locally, you now have to clone this repository:

 ```
     cd ..